“£15 For Your First Lesson“

 A lot of driving schools can offer a variety of courses such as intensive driving courses or sometimes known as crash driving courses.
 I’m not too sure the “crash driving” is the most appropriate wording but hey ho.
 It seems to have picked up this nickname from somewhere and stuck.

-A driving lesson will have a set time length such as one hour.
+Your driving lessons in Winchester will have a set time length such as one hour.
 It could be more but this all depends on the offerings of the driving school.
-Some driving schools in Winchester offer intensive driving courses and some driving instructors in Winchester can offer refresher driving lessons too.
+Some driving schools in Winchester offer intensive driving courses and some driving schools in Winchester can also offer refresher driving lessons.

 In a nutshell, a driving lesson will have a prearranged start and finish time.
 It should also have some structure to it, so for example a start, a middle and an end.
 The overall objective of a driving lesson is to educate, inform and up-skill the student.
 It’s also important to mention that value for money should be given too.
 If none of the above are part of a driving lesson then its very unlikely that any learning will take place.
 In some cases, driving schools can lose clients if this is the case.